urigross/portfolio/README.md

 # portfolio
 html/css/jQuery
-Hey there, This is my portfolio page.
-It is almost complete.
-I am using jQuery/ HTML / CSS This porfolio page is responsive, CV is downloadble, I used the following libraries:
+I am using jQuery/ HTML / CSS
+This porfolio page is responsive, CV is downloadble, I used the following libraries:
 FontAwesome - For Icons
 owl-carousel